tidanielcarvalho/api-desafio-kvr/Readme.md

 ## Test
 For a better view I suggest use of plugin [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter)

-Or run the tests with the command ``go test ./...`` into project root
+Or run the tests with the command ``go test -v ./...`` into project root

 ## Requests
 To requests, I recommend use of client [BloomRPC](https://github.com/bloomrpc/bloomrpc)